Skip to content Skip to Live Chat

 What Skills Does an Instructional Technology Specialist Need?

-• Organization: You must be highly organized to manage the complexities of different instructional technologies across many different users in an educational system like a school.
+• Organization: You must be highly organized to manage the complexities of different instructional technologies across many users in an educational system like a school.

 Our Online University Degree Programs Start on the First of Every Month, All Year Long